 Ceviche is a catch-all term for different variants of cold seafood dishes across Latin America.
 But Peru’s version of ceviche, pictured above, is the category’s champion.

-Sometimes spelled “cebiche,” Peru’s signature dish is raw fish marinated in lime juice, which kills the bacteria.
-The fish is served with sweet potato, red onion, white corn, seaweed and fresh rocoto, a Peruvian spicy pepper.
-The lime is sour, the sweet potato is sweet, the rocoto is spicy and all three combine for a Holy Trinity of flavor.
+Peru’s signature dish is raw fish marinated in lime juice, which kills the bacteria.
+The fish is served with sweet potato, red onion, white corn, seaweed and spicy pepper (either “rocoto” or “aji limo”).
+The lime is sour, the sweet potato is sweet, the pepper brings the spice and all three combine for a Holy Trinity of flavor.